 We welcome you to the website of Succulent Tissue Culture (S.T.C.).

-Robert Wellens started in 1995 STC which has grown to a medium-sized tissue culture laboratory mainly focussed on the in vitro multiplication of rare and endangered succulent plants, which include many rare plants like Haworthia, Aloe, Gasteria but also Echeveria, Dracaena, Bulbine, Agave, Yucaa and many more succulent plants.
+Robert Wellens started in 1995 STC which has grown to a medium-sized tissue culture laboratory mainly focussed on the in vitro multiplication of rare and endangered succulent plants, which include many plants like Haworthia, Aloe, Gasteria but also Echeveria, Dracaena, Bulbine, Agave, Yuca and many more succulent plants.

-Beside the production of rare succulents, STC produces over 200 species of garden ornamental plants and house pot plants for specific customers world wide and acts as a research-partner in developping new protocols enhancing ornamental plant breeding.
+Beside the production of rare succulents, STC acts as a research-partner in developping new protocols enhancing ornamental plant breeding.

-STC has a state-of-the-art cleanroom facility and produces a growing number of rare and endangered plants, some even being extinct in their natural habitat.
+STC has a state-of-the-art cleanroom facility and produces rare and endangered plants, some even being extinct in their natural habitat.

 Tissue culture techniques offer us a range of different approaches to establish a reliable in vitro protocol to multiply all sorts of succulent plants.
-An experienced team of scientists is daily working on improving standard protocols, inventing new ways of production technology and implementing these to the ever-growing number of rare plants.
+Robert and his wife Teresa are daily working on improving standard protocols, inventing new ways of production technology and implementing these to produce supreme collectors items.

 Our techniques vary from single axilliairy plant reproduction to organogenesis and embryogenesis on calli from a specific range of (succulent) plants.

 Mutation-induction, haploid- and tetraploid-induction and all sorts of specific techniques are used to produce wonderful one-only supreme collectors items mainly in the field of variegated succulent plants.

-Our aim is to provide interested collectors and whole-salers with extremely rare plants on one hand and to protect against illegal collection and plant destruction in habitat on the other hand.
+Our aim is to provide interested collectors with extremely rare plants on one hand and to protect against illegal collection and plant destruction in habitat on the other hand.